NREL/HPC/languages/python/openai_rllib/README.md

     obs, rew, done, _ = env.step(action)
     print(action, obs, rew, done)
 ```
-If everything works correctly, you will see an output like this:
+If everything works correctly, you will see an output similar to:
 ```
 0 [-0.04506794 -0.22440939 -0.00831435  0.26149667] 1.0 False
 1 [-0.04955613 -0.02916975 -0.00308441 -0.03379707] 1.0 False